Inside The Tragic Life Of Missy Elliott

 Elliott has said that her Graves' Disease is under control and has reportedly gotten radiation treatment for the condition.
 She didn't exactly stop working during her decade-long absence from the limelight, either.
 "If I wanted to do 'The Missing Files of Missy Elliott,' I have probably six albums just sitting there," she's revealed.

-Graves' Disease isn't the only health trouble Elliott has struggled with over the years.
-Per MTV, she tore her Achilles tendon circa 2005, necessitating surgery and a lengthy recovery.
+Graves' Disease isn't the only health issue Elliott has had over the years.
+She tore her Achilles tendon circa 2005, necessitating surgery and a lengthy recovery.

 The industry rejected her because of the way she looked

 When you consider Missy Elliott's track record of turning nearly everything she touches into gold, it seems downright incredible that anyone within the music industry would have given her the cold shoulder.
-However, as The Guardian tells us, that's exactly what happened early in her career.
-Hip-hop's attitude toward women being historically rather sexist and image-conscious, she used to face rejections because her looks didn't fit the traditional mold, especially during her early days as part of the all-female group called Sista (via The Guardian).
+However, that's exactly what happened early in her career.
+Hip-hop's attitude toward women is historically rather sexist and image-conscious, and she used to face rejections because her looks didn't fit the traditional mold, especially during her early days as part of the all-female group called Sista.

 Missy Elliott is incredibly shy

-Despite the many bold and brave moves Missy Elliott has made as an artist over her career, many who interview her have noted — or, as her 2017 Elle profile points out, have been notified beforehand — that she's a massively shy person.
-In 2018, Elliott admitted as much on her Twitter account, sharing an old interview clip that shows her fidgeting nervously and giggling like there's no tomorrow.
+Despite the many bold and brave moves Missy Elliott has made as an artist over her career, many who interview her have noted that she's a massively shy person.
+In 2018, Elliott admitted as much on her X (formerly known as Twitter) account, sharing an old interview clip that shows her fidgeting nervously and giggling like there's no tomorrow.
 "Funfact I'm soooo SHY that I giggle all the time because of my shyness, or I keep rocking my leg, or mess with my hands," she wrote, complete with a whole bunch of self-disparaging emojis.

 This trait might seem to be somewhat at odds with her early dreams of becoming a superstar, let alone her life when she actually became one.
 According to The Guardian, though, she has learned to solve this problem by essentially separating her performer persona from her everyday personality.
 In fact, she says that she had to learn this when she was still fairly young, because her loved ones were aware of her musical talents, and her extended family would often pressure her to perform for them.
 "After an hour of them begging me, I would finally get on the table and become this other little kid.
 Then they couldn't get me off," Elliott has described the extent of her transformation.
 "Once I set foot on the stage, I block out everything.
 I can be in my own world."